Play Anywhere

 The Challenge

-Play Anywhere delivers interactive experiences during live sports broadcasts — connecting real-time game moments with advertising opportunities, trivia, and fan engagement features.
+Play Anywhere delivers interactive experiences during live sports broadcasts — connecting real-time data to game moments with advertising opportunities, trivia, and fan engagement features.

 Research & Insights